danielcbit/apcctrl/doc/manual/manual.rst

     MONITOR deuter  "Disk server"
     MONITOR polymatou:7001 "APC USB UPS"

-where the USB copy of apcupsd has been configured to use port 7001 by modifying apcctrl.conf.
+where the USB copy of apcctrl has been configured to use port 7001 by modifying apcctrl.conf.
 Note, the default NIS port is 3551 on most platforms.